Elchacaldelatrompeta/ADDS-LAB/README.md

-Acknowledgments & Development Process
+--Acknowledgments & Development Process--

-This project was developed with the assistance of **AI tools (DeepSeek)** to accelerate the learning curve, debug syntax errors, and structure the documentation in a clear, professional format.
+•	This project was developed with the assistance of **AI tools (DeepSeek)** to accelerate the learning curve, debug syntax errors, and structure the documentation in a clear, professional format.

-Why this matters: In modern IT, leveraging AI as a co-pilot is a key skill.
+•	Why this matters: In modern IT, leveraging AI as a co-pilot is a key skill.
 While the AI provided guidance and syntax correction, all commands were executed manually in the live virtual environment, and every error was validated, understood, and resolved hands-on.
 This documentation reflects a hybrid workflow: human judgment + AI efficiency.

-The final structure, security decisions, and troubleshooting steps were reviewed and approved by the author to ensure accuracy and practical relevance.
+•	The final structure, security decisions, and troubleshooting steps were reviewed and approved by the author to ensure accuracy and practical relevance.

-Windows Server 2022 AD DS Lab
+•	Windows Server 2022 AD DS Lab
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![GitHub last commit](https://img.shields.io/github/last-commit/tuusuario/Windows-Server-ADDS-Lab)]()

-Description
+--Description--
 This repository documents the complete setup and administration of an Active Directory Domain Services (AD DS) environment using Windows Server 2022 Evaluation, running as a virtual machine on Oracle VirtualBox.
 The project was built as part of my preparation for the Microsoft Applied Skills: Administer Active Directory Domain Services (APL-1008) credential.

-Objectives
+--Objectives--
 •	Build a functional domain (`Master.local`) from scratch

 •	Create a hierarchical OU structure (Empresa → Usuarios/Equipos/Grupos → Ventas/RRHH/IT)